jacebrowning/gitman/docs/setup/git.md

 # Git Setup

-In order for `gdm` to interact with Git, it must be configured to store your credentials for private repository access.
+In order for `gitman` to interact with Git, it must be configured to store your credentials for private repository access.

 To test, trying cloning one of your private repositories: